 Anyway.
 Rather than write, I thought I would dust off the microphone and record some thoughts on the past couple of weeks.
-You should be able to listen to my ramblings via the audio player above.
+You should be able to listen to my ramblings via the audio player below.
 It's basically me reflecting on how I've spent my time and saying it's okay to not be okay.

 I actually recorded this last Friday.
 But having four children at home and trying to deal with work projects being put on pause has meant I've not been able to put it out.
 And with that in mind, forgive me for the rather concise approach to listing links below.
 I plan to get back on schedule next week.

 - Hello to all new subscribers!
 Thanks for joining us at this scary and unusual time.

 - Let me know if you like the audio.
 It's how I imagined the podcast version of the newsletter could be.
 Just a bit less fun.
 Obviously.

 Every issue I collect and share the best advice, apps and other shenanigans that I find on my internet travels.
 Find something useful?
 Subscribe for free.

 Before I share the usual writing and publishing-related links, allow me to point you at Make It Click.
 This is a project I've been working on with the UK's biggest digital inclusion charity, Good Things Foundation.

 Essentially, it's a growing list of free learning resources (courses, tools, templates) to help people build their digital skills.
 We've just added a 'working from home' section.